The Easing module implements common easing functions. This module is used

 Additional mathematical functions are provided by the following methods:

-provides an exponential functionThe following helpers are used to modify other easing functions.
+bezier provides a cubic bezier curvecircle provides a circular functionsin provides a sinusoidal functionexp provides an exponential functionThe following helpers are used to modify other easing functions.

-.
+A linear function, f(t) = t.
 Position correlates to elapsed time one to

 one.